 - Vacuum motor sucks in cut hair follicles and prevents it from irritating highly sensitive areas inside your nose and ear

-- Cutting head is washable and removable for easy cleaning
+- The cutting head is washable and removable for easy cleaning

-- Strong motor and rotary blades will efficiently cut hair will minimal risk of tugging
+- Strong motor and rotary blades will efficiently cut hair will minimize risk of tugging

 - A bit fragile – don’t drop this or the plastic body will crack

-The Panasonic ER430K is an efficient nose, ear and eyebrow cleaner thanks to the rotary blades and decent motor.
+The Panasonic ER430K is an efficient nose, ear, and eyebrow cleaner thanks to the rotary blades and a decent motor.
 Some consumers say it’s noisy but still quieter than a beard trimmer.
 It comes with a travel case so frequent flyers take notice.